 DEAR DR. DONOHUE:

-The booklet on this gland and its problems discusses these issues in greater depth.
-To obtain a copy, write: Dr. Donohue — No. 1001W, Box 536475, Orlando, FL 32853- 6475.
+The arthritis booklet deals with osteoarthritis, also called degenerative arthritis.
+Readers can order a copy by writing: Dr. Donohue — No. 301W, Box 536475 Orlando, FL 32853- 6475.
 Enclose a check or money order (no cash) for $4.75 U.S./$6 Canada with the recipient’s printed name and address.
 Please allow four weeks for delivery.

 DEAR DR. DONOHUE: